QuentinRa/blog.quentinra.dev/tools/jetbrains/phpstorm/remote.md

 [Go back](../index.md#phpstorm)

+You can import or create a remote project, with the following steps.

 * New project from existing files
 * Web server is a remote host ...
 FTP
 * set the local path for the project